shreyss99/Fetch-Backend-Engineering-Home-Test/README.md

     * But, the accounting team does care how the points are spent.
       There are two rules for determining what points to "spend" first:
       1) We want the oldest points to be spent first (based on transaction timestamp, not the order they are received)
       2) We want no payer's points to go negative.

-#### Program Execution:
+#### Program Requirements:

-    *
+    * The user must have Pythom 3.x version installed in their system to be able to run the code.
+    * User must have a command line tool like Terminal or Command Prompt to execute the Python script.